 Depending on the needs of the patient, the details of any orthodontic process may vary.
-At Vancouver Orthodontics, our team will guide you through each step of your customized treatment.
+At myORTHODONTIST Vancouver, our team will guide you through each step of your customized treatment.

 The duration and details of the treatment phase will vary depending on the seriousness of your condition and the type of treatment recommended (eg. Wire Braces vs. Invisalign®).
 Treatment duration typically lasts anywhere from 8 months to 48 months.